drduh/YubiKey-Guide/README.md

 git config --global user.signingkey $KEYID
 ```

-**Important** The `user.email` option must match the email address associated with the PGP identity.
+Configure the `user.email` option to match the email address associated with the PGP identity.

 To sign commits or tags, use the `-S` option.